Stand For Endangered Wolves in Arizona!

 The meeting starts at 8 a.m.
 The Mexican wolf briefing is item 5 on the agenda.

-We will hold the rally at 12 pm during the lunch break.
+We will hold the rally at 12 pm outside during the lunch break.

 If you can't make it to Flagstaff, you can support lobo recovery by participating from another regional office in Arizona.

-Sign up here to RSVP for the rally and/or meeting and to receive additional information about camping and carpooling.
+Sign up here to RSVP for the rally and/or meeting.

 The AZ Game and Fish Commission has advocated for killing wolves, even whole families, accused of depredating on livestock.
 It has sent letters to Congress advocating that Mexican gray wolves be stripped of their Endangered Species Act Protections.
 And it has done everything it can to stop the release of new wolves from captivity, desperately needed to boost the genetic health of the wild lobo population.